textpattern/textpattern-default-theme/README.md

 ## How to use these files

-Textpattern differs from many CMS solutions in that it stores the all template files (used to build the final page a browser sees) directly in the mySQL database as 'styles' (the CSS styling), 'pages' (the main page templates) and 'forms' snippets of code and logic that form building blocks within the 'pages'.
+Textpattern differs from many CMS solutions in that it stores the all template files (used to build the final page a browser sees) directly in the database as 'styles' (the CSS styling), 'pages' (the main page templates) and 'forms' snippets of code and logic that form building blocks within the 'pages'.

 However, many of us like to use our preferred IDE (integrated development environment) to write code and leverage all the tools those applications provide to make code writing easier.
 That means you will have to copy/paste from your IDE into the corresponding parts of the Textpattern admin-side which adds a bit of time.